 What is the average price for maternity photos?

 Although the prices for maternity shoots vary, the average price ranges from $400 to $1,000 (USD).
-The pricing depends on the duration, location, and the deliverables of the shoot.
+The pricing depends on the duration, location, and deliverables of the shoot.

 Maternity photography captures those special moments in a woman’s life.
 Hence, you need to consult with your client to understand their requirements.
 Once your deliverables and expectations meet, you will produce the perfect maternity pictures.
 However, they may request you for formal, intimate, or artistic shots.
 Whatever the image, your goal is to make their moments memorable.